-Aussie Stunner Tarsha Whitmore Exudes ‘Jungle Girl’ Vibes In A Slinky Crop Top And Leopard-Print Mini Skirt
+Aussie Stunner Tarsha Whitmore Exudes ‘Jungle Girl’ Vibes In A Slinky Crop Top And Leopard-Print Miniskirt

 Tarsha slayed in the Tarzan-inspired look that was made of a slinky satin material and did way more showing than covering up.
 She rocked a sexy crop top with a daring cowl neck that fell low on her chest, exposing an eyeful of cleavage to her audience.
 It cut off just below her voluptuous assets, treating her fans to a look at her flat midsection and abs as well.

-On her lower half, the Instagram model wore a matching mini skirt that upped the ante of her ensemble even more.
+On her lower half, the Instagram model wore a matching miniskirt that upped the ante of her ensemble even more.
 The tiny, wrap-style number tied in a dainty bow on her hips, creating a scandalous thigh-high slit that left one of her toned legs exposed in its entirety.
 The cut also offered a teasing glimpse of the leopard-print bikini bottoms she wore underneath, which appeared to be quite risque themselves.

 No accessories were added to the 19-year-old’s barely-there outfit, allowing her killer curves to take center stage.
 She wore her light brown tresses down in beachy waves that cascaded over her shoulder and down to her hips.
 As for her beauty, Tarsha sported a full face of makeup that included a glossy lip, dark blush, and shimmering highlighter, as well as a thick coat of mascara that made her piercing brown eyes pop.